osism/testbed/docs/source/deployment.rst

 **Works**

-There is a separate environment file, e.g. ``environment-betacloud.tfvars``, for each supported cloud provider.
+There is a separate environment file, e.g. ``environments/betacloud.tfvars``, for each supported cloud provider.

 * `Betacloud <https://www.betacloud.de>`_